roq-trading/roq-logging/README.md

 ## Prerequisites

-The library is designed to be compatible with the conda package manager.
+The project is designed to be compatible with the conda package manager.

 This is one way to create a conda environment and install the required packages